scaleoutsean/awesome-solidfire/README.md

 #### NetApp Cloud Insights

 - Enterprise-grade, professional infrastructure monitoring
-- Cloud-hosted service, requires on-prem VM to acquire data and send it to your NeApp Cloud account
+- Cloud-hosted service, requires on-prem VM to acquire data and send it to your NetApp Cloud Insights account
 - The free version has basic functionality and supports all NetApp products including SolidFire and NetApp HCI
 - Monitor performance and OPEX of all on-prem assets (NetApp- and non-NetApp-made) as well as in public clouds (see examples in NetApp [WP-7319](https://www.netapp.com/us/media/wp-7319.pdf)